In the Ages to Come Part 1

 Because of this, I believe that to some undetermined degree, the purity of their translation of both the Hebrew and Greek texts into our English language was hampered and limited by, and perhaps even lost due to, their doctrinal biases.
 Again, the KJV purists will no doubt not agree with me regarding this point, and may even condemn me for taking this stance.
 Nevertheless, that is the way I view this situation, after reading and studying the KJV Bible for forty-five years now.

-In regards to the particular verses we are discussing, if the KJV translators believed that Jesus was going to return at the end of the world, then regardless of what the original Greek text may say, I think they may have felt compelled to translate the text as "end of the world", because that is the only way in which they could understand the verse themselves.
+In regard to the particular verses we are discussing, if the KJV translators believed that Jesus was going to return at the end of the world, then regardless of what the original Greek text may say, I think they may have felt compelled to translate the text as "end of the world", because that is the only way in which they could understand the verse themselves.
 As I said, doctrinal blinders or filters may have prevented any other kind of translation for them.

 Sadly, in my view, this applies to modern Bible translations even more so.
 Why else would there be literally hundreds of different Bible versions on the market today?
 While it has a lot to do with money and the profit margin, it also has a lot to do with the fact that Bible publishers like to think that they have a newer and much better translation, even if that translation does remove entire verses from the Scriptures, or relegates them to some obscure footnote which few people will ever take the time to read.
 If you have read my series "In Defense of the KJV Bible", then you may recall that while the big Bible publishers like to refer to their doses of devilish doctrine as the NIV, the NKJV, the NASV, the Message, or as something else, I prefer to classify them all in one category which I refer to as NCRAP; that is, the New Corrupted Revised And Perverted versions, because that is precisely what they are, in my view.